dse/perl-text-chew/README.md

 # perl-text-chew

 A safer, more robust version of `chomp`.
+You should use it.

-Perl 5's `chomp` builtin is usually safe to use as long as you are reading files with the same line terminators as whatever your `$INPUT_RECORD_SEPARATOR` or `$/` is set to, which is usually just the line feed character `"\n"`.
+Perl 5's `chomp` builtin is usually safe to use, as long as you are reading files with the same line terminators as whatever your `$INPUT_RECORD_SEPARATOR` or `$/` is set to, which is usually just the line feed character `"\n"`.